Orton-Gillingham (OG) Assessment

 Analysis of Structured Literacy Concept Knowledge

 Once you’ve completed your final testing session and all associated paperwork has been returned, the feedback session will be schedules approximately two weeks from that point.
 During that time, the assessments are scored, data is compiled, and a through report is written.
-During the feedback session, you will receive a draft copy of the report.
+You will receive a draft copy of the report during the feedback session.
 Any changes that need to be made or any additional information that needs to be added will be done so at that time.